 Dialogic reading is all about sharing a conversation with your child about the text you’re reading aloud.
 It helps children build their vocabularies and develop what experts call “verbal fluency” — the ability to speak clearly and retrieve words and other information from memory at will.

 Remember when you were little and how certain children’s books transported you to a whole new world and made your imagination run wild?
 What an incredible feeling!
-So incredible, in fact, that it’s well worth trying to recreate that feeling in your own child.
-Here's what to look for.
+Giving that feeling to a child of your own is a true gift.
+But you need the right books!
+Here's what we look for.

 Picture this scenario: you invite your child to sit with you in the coziest chair in your house.
 You open up what you consider to be a fantastic children’s book and enthusiastically begin to read it aloud.
 Your child sits with you for a minute or two, but then gets up and walks into another room.